I have no glorious story to tell here, I was simply bitten by a viper snake in Khasab Oman and I survived to tell the tale.

 I spent the day reading my book, oblivious of how dangerous the situation was.

 Monday, November 23rd:

 What I experienced during those days surprised me.
-I had not for a single moment feared losing my life, because, of my optimistic thoughts and positivity that I would bounce back fast and make a full recovery.
+I had not for a single moment feared to lose my life, because, of my optimistic thoughts and positivity that I would bounce back fast and make a full recovery.

-Putting things into perspective, I received a total of 14 anti-venom shot in addition to a whole lot of other treatment.
+Putting things into perspective, I received a total of 14 anti-venom shots in addition to a whole lot of other treatments.